PleaseStateTheNatureOfYourInquiry/NancayContinuumDataReductionTool/docs_html/_sources/workingwithncdrt.rst.txt

 process  (:file:`ncdrt_display_event.pro`).
 The :file:`sky_load_obs.pro` routine also needs to be adapted.

-Search for the  USER: AVERAGING   keyword in these programme files.
+Search for the  :code:`USER: AVERAGING`  keyword in these programme files.

 Whenever a fits  file is loaded, the fits file  list of the current directory is  determined and stored in  NCDRT.
 This is  used in the